D&D 5.5e Rules — Hiding and Cover and Surprise and Initiative

 1. William does whatever he’s doing — Dodging, Readying an action, casting Spike Growth in the middle of the room to make sure that nobody runs away before Theren can act, whatever.
 He’s choosing to back Theren’s play, but still moves faster/before Theren does, because he has higher Initiative.

 2. Baroness BBEG Readies an action.”
-Because I’m the GM, you don’t get to know what it is (“Chuck my spear at the first person atop the stairs over there”).
+Because I’m the GM, you don’t get to know what it is (“Chuck my magic spear at the first person atop the stairs over there”).
 Neener-neener.
-But she does this before Theren because she isn’t surprised and has higher Initiative.
+But she declares this (whispering in the GM’s head) before Theren because she isn’t Surprised and has higher Initiative.

 3. Theren reaches the top of the stairs and turns to cast his spell …